-- Chaperones must complete a volunteer packet and pass a Washington State Patrol Background Check prior to accompanying students on field trips. - Chaperones will abide by the direction given to them by the staff members in charge of the field trip. - Students are always to be under the direct supervision of a staff member or adult supervisor.
+- Students are always to be under the direct supervision of a staff member or adult supervisor.
 Students who leave your presence (for the rest room, drinks, etc.) should always go in pairs.
 Unless approved by the staff member in charge, no student is to go with another adult for any reason; this includes parents who may come to the field trip site to pick up their child early. - School rules are in effect during the entire length of the field trip.
-Please monitor the behavior of all students assigned to you.
+Please mnitor the behavior of all students assigned to you.
 If you have difficulty with a student, inform the teacher or staff member in charge immediately. - To assure that a chaperone's full attention is given to the students they are supervising, non-students may not attend. - Drug, vaping or alcohol use is not permitted. - For overnight trips, chaperones will stay in the same hotel or place as the students, but in separate rooms.
 The exception of this is educational camps for elementary students with the approval of the Superintendent or designee.
 Chaperones will assist the staff member in charge in enforcing the established curfew. - Chaperones understand that many of the activities on field trips are outside of the control of the Snohomish School District and are fully aware of any risk inherent in participating in such activities.
-Chaperones are attesting that they have read and understood the school rules and know that these rules and the chaperone requirements are in force the entire trip.
-All volunteers supervising students will conduct themselves in a manner befitting a chaperone.